sergioloppe/avatar_demo/README.md

 ![Robot](images/3dmodel.png)

-AvatarDemo is 1-day SwiftUI-based project that integrates SceneKit and SpriteKit to create an interactive 3D avatar.
+AvatarDemo is a couple of days SwiftUI-based project that integrates SceneKit and SpriteKit to create an interactive 3D avatar.
 The avatar responds to text input with text-to-speech (TTS) and synchronized lip movements.
 The project also includes head movements and animations based on specific keywords in the input text.
-It's free so don't complain about code and don't expect much.
+It's free so don't complain about the code and don't expect much.

 ## Features